graphql-python/graphene/docs/pages/docs/django/tutorial.md

 for details on the format for `filter_fields`.

 Note that the above `Query` class is marked as 'abstract'.
-This is because we want will now create a project-level query which will combine all our app-level queries.
+This is because we will now create a project-level query which will combine all our app-level queries.

 Create the parent project-level `cookbook/schema.py`: